 In addition, Nación Fideicomisos S.A.
 (NAFISA) had initiated a claim against YPF in relation to payments of applicable fees for natural gas transportation services to Uruguaiana corresponding to the transportation invoices claimed by TGN.
 A mediation hearing finished without arriving to an agreement, concluding the pre-trial stage.
 Additionally, on January 12, 2012 and following a mediation process which ended without any agreement, NAFISA filed a complaint against YPF, under article 66 of Law No. 24,076, before ENARGAS, claiming the payment of certain transportation charges in an approximate amount of 339.
 On February 8, 2012, YPF answered the claim raising ENARGAS' lack of jurisdiction (as the Company did in the proceeding against TGN), the accumulation in the "TGN vs. YPF" trial and rejecting the claim based on the theory of legal impossibility.
 On the same date, was also submitted in the trial "TGN vs. YPF" similar order of accumulation.
 On April 12, 2012, ENARGAS resolved in favor of NAFISA.
 On May 12, 2012 YPF filed an appeal against such resolution to the National Court of Appeals in the Federal Contentious Administrative.
 On November 11, 2013, such court dismissed the direct appeal filed by YPF.
-In turn, on November 19, 2013, YPF submitted an ordinary appeal before the National Supreme Court of Justice and on November 27, an extraordinary appeal was lodged, also before the Supreme Court.
-The ordinary appeal was granted and timely supported by YPF.
-In the opinion of YPF's Management, the matters referred to above, will not have a material adverse effect on the Company's results of operations.
+In turn, on November 19, 2013 YPF submitted an ordinary appeal before the National Supreme Court of Justice and on November 27, an extraordinary appeal was lodged, also before the Supreme Court.
+The ordinary appeal was granted and YPF timely filed the grounds of such appeal.
+YPF's Management has accrued its best estimate with respect to the claims mentioned above.

-As of September 30, 2014, the Company has accrued costs for penalties associated with the failure to deliver the contractual volumes of natural gas in the export and domestic markets which are probable and can be reasonably estimated.
+As of December 31, 2014, the Company has accrued costs for penalties associated with the failure to deliver the contractual volumes of natural gas in the export and domestic markets which are probable and can be reasonably estimated.